Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

 We defined the intervention in our causal analysis as AI access, rather than the actual use of AI in the petition.
 While we know when users had access to the in-platform AI tool, we cannot robustly tell when and how they used it, as AI detection models may be biased in their ability to identify AI-generated content.
 Users may also use off-platform generic AI tools; however, we expect off-platform usage to be similar in both treated and control countries and thereby to not influence our estimates.
 We did develop an AI classifier specific to the Change.org AI tool to understand if the tool was utilized when users had access.
-With this method, we estimate that during the ten-week period of differential access, over half of petitions that were written with access to the in-platform AI tool had used the tool (see SI Appendix).
+With this method, we estimate that during the eleven-week period of differential access, over half of petitions that were written with access to the in-platform AI tool were AI-generated (see SI Appendix Figure 5).
 We also find further support for parallel trends: Australia and treated countries had similar detected levels of (general, off-platform) AI use prior to the release of the in-platform AI tool.

 In our main analysis we use Australia as the control country to estimate causal effects.
-We confirm that our estimates are robust to multiple geographic regions with a synthetic control analysis that leverages additional control countries (New Zealand, India, and China).
+We confirm that our estimates are robust to multiple geographic regions with a synthetic control analysis that leverages additional control countries (New Zealand and India) in the SI Appendix, Figures 37-39.
 The results of the synthetic control analysis are consistent with the difference-in-differences analysis, demonstrating that our causal estimates are consistent across regions and outside of Australia.

-We preregistered our difference-in-differences analysis with AsPredicted, and note below the few instances where we expanded from the preregistration.
+We preregistered our difference-in-differences analysis with AsPredicted (\url{https://aspredicted.org/xtcd-tvqk.pdf}), and note below the few instances where we expanded from the preregistration.